Sound Transmission Coefficient

 Using the STC code is simple math.
 If one room is producing loud stereo music with levels exceeding 100 decibels, and the dividing surface assembly to the adjoining room held an STC rating of 55, one could reasonably expect the dB level from that music in the adjoining room to carry a reading of 45.
 In a laboratory setting, this result can be measured in a vacuum.
 In a field test, this result will decay due to leakage, vibrations, and other sound sources that will combine to alter the results.

 Regardless of the field results, remember that the lowering of the decibel is on an algorithmic scale.
 For every 3 dB your treatment will drop, another 50% of the remaining sound level exposure will be eliminated.
 Using this math, a simple 10-12 dB drop triggered by a product with an STC rating of 27 can still deliver more than a 90% drop in perceived noise.
-This STC scale is broadcast for your reference in our Sound Chamber.

 The Uniform Building Code assigns a required STC value for multi-dwelling units that include a standard rating for town homes, condominiums, hotels and motels.
 The walls will typically require an STC rating of 50+ when field tested.
 Luxury units will boast STC values over 55.
 In comparison, the standard wall configuration in a residential home illustrated here will carry an average STC rating of 38: